zeitspace/KotlinWorkshop/Activities/src/com/zeitspace/kotlin/activity2/README.md

 #### Notes ####
 You'll need to know how to write [lambdas](https://kotlinlang.org/docs/reference/lambdas.html) in Kotlin as well as what [inline](https://kotlinlang.org/docs/reference/inline-functions.html) means and when to use it.

+You'll have to uncomment the commented code in `Main.kt` to run your methods after you've define and implemented them.